joshlong-attic/2025-11-02-jetbrains-jam-article-on-spring-boot-4/README-jam-form.md

 # README

 Hi, Spring fans!
-Later this month we get Spring Framework 7 and Spring Boot 4 and all the portfolio projects that Spring Boot 4 depends on.
+Spring Boot 4 comes out in November 2025!
 Let's at least look at some of my favorite features together. **Jakarta EE 11** 11 is the new baseline.
 We've retained a **Java** 17 baseline but _strongly_ encourage a Java 25 posture whenever possible.
-We've moved the baseline to GraalVM 25 for native images. we've updated our **Kotlin** support  to Kotlin 2.2.
-The new generation of projects assumes the new  **Jackson 3**, the popular JSON marshalling library.
+We've moved the baseline to **GraalVM 25** for native images. we've updated our **Kotlin** support to Kotlin 2.2.
+The new generation of projects assumes the new  **Jackson 3**.
 We've introduced **JSpecify nullability** annotations across the portfolio to finally eliminate Tony Hoare's $1 billion dollar mistake - `null` references.
-Spring Boot 4 has decomposed the  autoconfiguration artifact into smaller more **modular autoconfigurations**.
+Spring Boot 4 has decomposed the autoconfiguration artifact into smaller, more **modular autoconfigurations**.

 One of my favorite new features is **API versioning**.
-Here's a Spring MVC controller with two endpoints, each designated a particular _version_, the default of which we can specify with `spring.mvc.apiversion.default=1.1`.
+Here's a Spring MVC controller with two endpoints, each designated a particular _version_, the default version of which we can specify with `spring.mvc.apiversion.default=1.1`.

 ```java